 You can choose to walk or drive the 1.3-mile route (we recommend walking), and many of the 100+ decorated homes look as if they were professionally designed.

-There are more than half a million red, white, green Christmas lights covering some 350+ evergreens lining the streets of the tiny town.
+There are more than half a million red, white, and green Christmas lights covering some 350+ evergreens lining the streets of the tiny town.

 But the best part is the holiday spirit you’ll see on every passing face, as folks sing Christmas carols and shout “Merry Christmas!” from passing cars.